 Solution:

-The preferred option consisted of a phased network served by a large canal source heat pump with a self-supply arrangement for electricity from a small gas CHP engine to the heat pump.
-A potential parallel solution was also identified as economic and this included a small gas CHP and a large high temperature air source heat pump.
+Two opportunities were identified.
+The preferred option consisted of a phased network served by a large canal source heat pump, with a self-supply arrangement for electricity from a small gas CHP engine to the heat pump.
+A potential parallel solution, also identified as economic, included a small gas CHP and a large high-temperature air source heat pump.